adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 WidgetsApi apiInstance = new WidgetsApi();
 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_read')\" oncontextmenu=\"this.href=oauthDoc('widget_read')\" target=\"oauthDoc\">widget_read</a></li></ul>in the format <b>'Bearer {accessToken}'.
-String widgetId = "widgetId_example"; // String | The widget identifier, as returned by the widget creation API or retrieved from the API to fetch widgets.
+String widgetId = "widgetId_example"; // String | The web form identifier, as returned by the web form creation API or retrieved from the API to fetch web forms.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
 String ifNoneMatch = "ifNoneMatch_example"; // String | Pass the value of the e-tag header obtained from the previous response to the same request to get a RESOURCE_NOT_MODIFIED(304) if the resource hasn't changed.
-String versionId = "versionId_example"; // String | The version identifier of widget as provided by the API which retrieves information of a specific widget.
+String versionId = "versionId_example"; // String | The version identifier of web form as provided by the API which retrieves information of a specific web form.
 If not provided then latest version will be used.
 String participantId = "participantId_example"; // String | The ID of the participant to be used to retrieve documents.
 If not mentioned, the participation of api caller is used.
-Boolean attachAuditReport = true; // Boolean | When set to YES, attach an audit report to the signed Widget PDF.
+Boolean attachAuditReport = true; // Boolean | When set to YES, attach an audit report to the signed Web Form PDF.
 Default value is false try {
     byte[] result = apiInstance.getWidgetCombinedDocument(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch, versionId, participantId, attachAuditReport);
     System.out.println(result);